binshuohu/akka-persistence-transaction/README.md

   In this demo, I chose not to do this, so I put this "notifying" side effect in the `receiveCommand` method.
   Why?
 I think down stream shouldn't be notified if `pm` recovers from disk.
 Whoever cares about the result of the transaction, if it didn't receive the notification the first time, maybe it can actively query against `pm` to get the result.
   I don't think there's one simple rule to follow.
 We always need to first figure out how our persistent actor should interact with the outside world when we make this decision.

+##### Some assumptions I made in this demo

+First of all, you must have noticed that I assumed that the actor paths of the two account were valid.
+Yes, indeed, if we successfully froze money of account `A`, but got the address of account `B` wrong, in this case, we could never deliver `AddMoney` to `B`.
+Fortunately, we can configure akka to get notification in case of delivery failure.
+For example, if after having tried 10 times to send `AddMoney` to `B` and it still fails, we can roll back this whole transaction.

+Another assumption I made is that account `A` can always process `FinishTransaction` command.
+But what if after we added money to `B`, but before sending `FinishTransaction` to `A`, `A` becomes inactive?
+Well, in this case, we have to enforce the contract with a business rule that forbid account to go inactive if it has pending transaction.

+And what if the node `A` resides on goes down before `A` can process `FinishTransaction`?
+In this case, `pm` keeps trying to deliver this command repeatedly until the actor that represents `A` is migrated to a working node.
+After that, everything is back on track.

+## Conclusion

+Implementing process manager is harder than it looks on paper(or screen).
+We need to carefully choose message delivery semantics due to the unreliable nature of communication in distributed environment.

+Handy as akka-persistence is, it still requires some scaffolding to get the whole thing started.
+Every functionality must be well read and understood before being put in use.

+Even the most trivial transaction example needs a lot of code to get right.
+I could hardly imagine how complicated it will become if more parties are involved and more business logic comes into play.

+On the other hand, using process manager can liberate us from using locks, which creates a lot of data contention and definitely doesn't scale well.

+It's difficult, but it's fun, and that's one of the reasons why we do programming, right ? :)

+Happy hakking.